 - Faculty (adjuncts or full-time) teaching sections of online courses developed by others must meet with the lead designer to review course content and to revise the welcome page, calendar and faculty contact information.
 Approved online course content must not be changed by faculty teaching sections of an approved online course.

-- Since students have access to their online courses five days before the semester begins, be sure the approved content is uploaded into the semester shell and that the revisions noted above are complete.
+- Since students have access to their online courses five days before the semester begins, approved content must be uploaded into the semester shell and the revisions noted above are complete.

 - be sure textbooks are ordered or available.